joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 *The moral of the story*: The computational theory of consciousness forces us to accept that a hot iron bar is conscious.

-## Conclusions

-The functionalist position on consciousness requires us to accept the following
-premises:

-* We may say that a system is computing if a correspondance can be made between the states of system and the states of an abstract Turing machine.
-* The "device" performing the computation does not need to have been built with the explicitly intention that it would be a computer.
-* The mapping between the physical states of the system and the abstract Turing machine does not need to be especially simple, nor does it need to be constant over time.
-* No one needs to have explicitly identified this mapping for the system to produce a conscious being.

 [1]: _posts/2022-06-17-consciousness.md

 [2]: https://marksprevak.com/publications/triviality-arguments-about-computational-implementation-2018/